5argon/E7Unity/README.md

 ## PlayerData

-Use this to make a binary save file when you don't want to make it plainly visible like in PlayerPrefs
+Use this to make a AES-encrypted binary save file when you don't want to make it plainly visible like in PlayerPrefs.
+It is the save file system in both Duel Otters and Mel Cadence.
+Knowing this, please don't try to hack the game's save file. __/|\__

+DynaList is a tricky class that can do dictionary-like task, but it is serializable because it uses List<T>.
+I use this when I want to include dictionaries in the save file.

 ## SceneUtils